DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Slightly-Worn Towel
 "Far from pristine, but still comforting."
-- If you took no damage during combat, heal 2 Health and 2 Stress.
+- If you took no damage during combat, heal 8 Health and 4 Stress.

 ### Strange Brew
 "A bubbling concoction of questionable origin."
-- Once per combat, you may convert 1 Mana anywhere in your Casting Queue into a Void mana at the cost of gaining 2 Stress.
+- Once per turn, you may convert 1 Mana in your Casting Queue into a Void Mana.
+- Gain 2 Stress whenever you activate this relic.

 ### Ominous Vial
 "The label warns of sealed evil within."